MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-meetings.md

 ## Meetings and calls

 Your users may use meetings and calls interchangeably depending on their needs at a given time.
 Meeting policies and calling policies have separate settings for starting the meeting or call, recording, transcribing, and using closed captions.
-We recommend that you plan both set of settings together in order to give your users a consistent experience as the use both calls and meetings.
+We recommend that you plan both sets of settings together in order to give your users a consistent experience as they use both calls and meetings.

 The following table show the policy settings that are similar between meetings and calls.